Nationals vs. Reds Player Props Betting Odds

-You can find player prop bet odds for Spencer Steer, Lane Thomas and other players on the Cincinnati Reds and Washington Nationals heading into their matchup at 6:40 PM ET on Friday at Great American Ball Park.
+Those looking to place a player prop bet can find odds on Spencer Steer, Lane Thomas and others in the Cincinnati Reds-Washington Nationals matchup at Great American Ball Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!